Finance

 What affects your interest rate in Austria

 Your KSV credit record.
 The KSV1870 is Austria's credit reference agency.
 A clean record with no missed payments gets you better rates.
 You can request a free self-disclosure (Selbstauskunft) once per year under GDPR.
-Do this before applying, especially if you've had credit issues in the past.
+Do this before applying, especially if you have had credit issues.
 If errors show up, correct them first.

 The loan amount.
 Very small loans (under EUR 3,000) often carry higher interest rates because the fixed processing costs are spread over a smaller sum.
 Loans in the EUR 5,000 to EUR 30,000 range tend to get the most competitive rates.